-Years back, I came across a series of questions that were originally posed by a man named Ben Zoma; I believe he was a rabbi in the early part of the 2nd century.
-Anyway, I loved the way these questions seemed to naturally tie into the martial arts profession and I’ve been using them in my staff training ever since.
-Here they are:
+Years back, I came across a series of questions that were originally posed by a man named Ben Zoma.
+I loved the way these questions seemed to naturally tie into the martial arts profession and I’ve been using them in my staff training ever since.

 1. Who is a wise person?

 A wise person is one who learns from others.
 How does this relate to teaching Martial Arts?
 Have you ever learned something from your youngest child or your most basic beginner?
 When an instructor keeps an open mind, she is able to learn something that will make a better instructor.

 A brave person is one who is smart enough to be afraid, but takes action anyway.
 What does that mean?
 As far as teaching Martial Arts goes, I believe it means to be smart enough to be afraid of the responsibility and influence that you have over your students – and then to take that responsibility seriously.